gugarosa/opfython/docs/index.rst

 Use OPFython if you need a library or wish to:

-* Create your own datasets.
+* Create your own datasets;
-* Design or use pre-loaded state-of-art classifiers.
+* Design or use pre-loaded state-of-art classifiers;
-* Mix-and-match different strategies to solve your problem.
+* Mix-and-match different strategies to solve your problem;
 * Because it is cool to classify things.

 OPFython is compatible with: **Python 3.6+** and **PyPy 3.5**.